 The legal terms used for child custody can be confusing.
-While most people have a general idea of what child custody means, not everyone knows the difference between joint and physical custody.
+While most people have a general idea of what child custody means, not everyone knows the difference between the different types of custody.
 Which type of child custody is better for your particular situation?
-How does joint custody work exactly?
-This article will address those questions, and more, as it breaks down the various types of child custody.

 Physical custody is one of the most commonly understood forms of child custody.
 If a parent has been granted physical custody of a child by a court, the parent has the right to have the child live with them.
-In some states, an award of joint physical custody is possible when a child will be staying with both the mother and the father for significant periods of time.
+In some states, an award of joint physical custody is possible when a child will be staying with each parent for significant periods of time.

-In most situations, joint physical custody will only be awarded when the parents of the child plan on living relatively close to each other.
+In most situations, joint physical custody will be awarded when the parents of the child live relatively close to each other.
 If the parents live too far apart, the strain on the child may play a role in awarding one parent or the other sole physical custody.

-Sole physical custody is the term used when a child lives primarily with one parent while the other parent only has limited visitation or custody rights.
-As an example, a mother could have sole physical custody where the child spends every day living with her and only visits the father for a few hours at a time.
+Sole physical custody is the term used when a child lives with one parent while the other parent only has limited visitation and/or custody rights.
+As an example, a mother could have sole physical custody where the child spends lives with her and only visits the father for a few hours on the weekend.

-If one parent in a joint legal custody arrangement takes decision-making powers away from the other parent (perhaps by making unilateral decisions about a child's education), the other parent can go back to court to get a judge to enforce the joint legal custody order.
-Although the judge will probably not punish the parent that violated the order or send them to jail, it will probably cause a lot of embarrassment as well as introduce more stress into the already strained relationship (which could cause harm to the child).
-In addition, legal fees may add up each time a lawyer is called to court.
+If one parent in a joint legal custody arrangement takes decision-making powers away from the other parent (perhaps by making unilateral decisions about a child's education), the other parent can go back to court to get a judge to enforce the joint legal custody order, or perhaps award the non-offending parent sole custody.

-If you feel that the other parent in the joint legal custody arrangement is making it hard or impossible to make decisions simply to spite you, you are free to go back to court to attempt to get sole legal custody of your child.
-However, many states and courts try to refrain from granting sole legal custody as they feel that having both parents looking out for the interests of the child is preferable to just one.
+If you feel that the other parent in the joint legal custody arrangement is making it hard or impossible to make decisions simply to spite you, you are able to go back to court to attempt to get sole legal custody of your child.
+However, many states and courts are reluctant to grant sole legal custody as they feel that having both parents looking out for the interests of the child is preferable to just one.

 Recently courts have been allowing joint legal custody even when sole physical custody is awarded to one parent.
-In addition, even if sole physical custody is awarded, there has a been a push to allowing more lenient visitation rights for the parent that does not live with the child.
+In addition, even if sole physical custody is awarded, there has been a push to allow more lenient visitation rights for the parent that does not live with the child.